 It also has a very lightweight formula that doesn’t dry out your hair, which is quite ideal if you have particularly dry and damaged strands from over-heating or coloring your hair.
 It’s also great for coarse or long hair since it offers a firm hold and doesn’t let your curls loose very easily (so no worrying about those pesky straight or bent strands).

 What’s great about this mousse is that it adds up as conditioner for your colored or damaged and rough hair.
-The ingredients themselves are chemical-free, i.e., it doesn’t consist of any paraben, silicones, and sulfates.
+The ingredients themselves are chemical-free, i.e., it doesn’t consist of any paraben, silicones, or sulfates.
 This makes the product naturally gentle on your hair.
 Plus, the smell is to die for.

 How to Apply it: Apply the product evenly on your strands and scrunch up your hair.
 Alternatively, you can use a proper hairbrush to detangle your strands as you apply the product and wash it off with a conditioner for extra moisture.